tom-jj-G/Pewlett-Hackard-Analysis/README.md

 FROM ret_emp_by_title as re;
 ```

-    => returning the total number of distinct employee number
+    => returning the total number of distinct employee number in our newly created table 'ret_emp_by_title'.

 ```sql
 SELECT COUNT(*)